leftfield-geospatial/homonim/docs/usage.rst

 |fuse|_ :
     Radiometrically homogenise image(s) by fusion with a reference.
 |compare|_ :
-    Compare image(s) with a reference.
+    Report similarity statistics between image(s) and a reference.
 |stats|_ :
     Report parameter image statistics.